 Night falls.
 The beach boys and Maasai return home and the children are packed off to bed.
 The moon rises and the stars erupt in a mesmerizing display of beauty.
 Lovers take moonlit strolls across the peaceful sands in search of romance and shells.
 In the early hours of the morning turtles arrive to lay their eggs.
 The transparent crabs creep from their hideouts in the millions and dance amongst the waves.
 Coconuts bob in the water before being washed up on the beach with shells of all shapes and sizes, ready for the early morning beachcombers to find.

 Air: The fastest and easiest way is to fly.
 Flights depart from JKIA and Wilson hourly throughout the day and take approximately an hour.
 You can fly into Mombasa but it’s easier to book a flight to Ukunda, which is situated right in Diani.
 Book in advance and you can be flying for as little as 4200.

 Train: The SGR runs from Nairobi to Mombasa twice a day.
 The 8 am departure is a 6-hour journey past Kilimanjaro and through Tsavo.
 You’ll need to grab a taxi at the other end, as Diani is 90 minutes drives from the station.
 First class tickets are 3000 and second class is 1500 for adults.

 Drive: its approximately a 9 hour drive on the very unfriendly Mombasa road to the beach, but it does take you past some amazing scenery.
 You can also break up the journey with a stop en route consider Voi or Mtito Andei for an overnight safari in Tsavo.

 Where to stay in Galu:

 Nadine Murphy: I’m a British mum of 3 living in Kenya,.
-My blog, The Expat Mummy, explores destinations throughout Kenya and offers an honest and heartfelt look at the challenges of raising children in wild and wonderful Africa.
+My blog, Live Travel Kenya, explores destinations throughout Kenya and offers an honest and heartfelt look at the challenges of raising children in wild and wonderful Africa.